skordal/digiwatch/README.md

 How to build a DigiWatch
 ------------------------

 Instructions will come in a later revision.
-They will include pictures and narrative :-) For now you can read the code as an educational experience if you feel like it.
+They will include pictures and narrative :-) For now you can read the code as an educational experience, if you feel like it.